agnivx/agni/README.md

 #### I'm a Pre-final year CSE undergrad specializing in Cybersecurity & Forensics. 🤖

-Focused on blue team security, compliance, and endpoint protection
+Focused on blue team security, compliance, and endpoint protection.

-Proficient in Windows/Linux, scripting, and audit preparation (ISO 27001, NIST)
+Proficient in Windows/Linux, scripting, and audit preparation (ISO 27001, NIST).

-Skilled in Bitcoin cryptography, smart contract auditing, and blockchain forensics
+Skilled in Bitcoin cryptography, smart contract auditing, and blockchain forensics.

-Interested in Tgreat intel, Crypto DFIR, and post-quantum security
+Interested in Threat intel, Crypto DFIR, and post-quantum security.

 *Hacking is NOT a Crime* Advocate